Resistance 3: Plot

 While en route, a pack of bandits, the Wardens, assault the train.
 Capelli defeats them, but the train is subsequently overturned by a feral Widowmaker.
 Trapped under the wreckage, Capelli is forced to watch as Malikov is beheaded by the Warden leader, Mick.
 Taken to their hideout in Graterford Prison, he is forced to fight as a gladiator for the gang's amusement.
 Mick's lackey Herbert, a talented engineer, frees Capelli from confinement and tasks him with disabling the prison's defenses so he can stage a breakout.
 Despite Mick's interference, the plan succeeds and the Chimera lay waste to the prison and wipe out the Wardens.
 In the chaos, Capelli finds Mick and kills him.

 Now on his own, Capelli finally reaches New York City.
 After sending a farewell message to his family via radio, he fights his way through the Chimera until they overwhelm him with a mortar barrage.
 At the last second, the Remnants arrive and extract him.
 Charlie offers to take him home, but Capelli persuades him to help stage an attack on a nearby terraformer.

-By disabling the platform's controls and sabotaging its power core, the two are able to maneuver it into a collision course with the central tower, sealing the wormhole and returning Earth's temperatures back to normal.
-With the Chimera's chief advantage gone, human resistance groups around the world move to exterminate the Chimera and begin rebuilding all their nations.
-Capelli, meanwhile, is reunited with his wife and son, finally at peace with himself.
+By disabling the platform's controls and sabotaging its power core, the two are able to maneuver it into a collision course with the central tower, sealing the wormhole and returning Earth's temperatures back to normal, although Capelli nearly dies in the process.
+With the Chimera's chief advantage gone, human resistance groups around the world move to exterminate the Chimera and begin rebuilding all their nations, ending the Chimera threat.
+Capelli, meanwhile, is happily reunited with his wife and son, finally at peace with himself.